USFWS/migbirdHIP/README.md

 - `clean` does basic reorganization tasks
 - `fileCheck` makes sure all files are new
 - `glyphCheck` identifies non-UTF-8 characters
-- `shiftCheck` finds line shift errors and `shiftFix` corrects them
+- `shiftCheck` finds line shift errors
-- `strataCheck` identifies any new strata
+- `strataCheck` identifies any new or unexpected strata
 - `validate` checks for table-wide repetition
 - `identicalBags` checks for matching columns within files
 - `issueCheck` looks for records that should be processed later